GitLeeRepo/ElectronicsNotes/USB2Notes.md

 # Overview

-Notes on USB 2.0 technology and Specifications.
+Notes on USB 2.0 technology from a general view point.
+For the more technical, as in when programming microprocessors for USB 2/0 refer to the [USB2TechNotesAndSpecifications](https://github.com/GitLeeRepo/ElectronicsNotes/blob/master/USB2TechNotesAndSpecifications.md#overview) document

 # References